loh-tar/cpd/README.md

 ### Options are:

     -f <file>                Read list of source files from <file>
-    -m                       Merge all files in <dest-dir>
-    -o <cp-opt>              Add <cp-opt> to the called cp command -p <user-prio>           Enqueue job with modified default priority.
+    -m                       Merge all files in <dest-dir>.
+Ignored if -o is given -o <cp-opt>              Add <cp-opt> to the called cp command.
+Disables -r/-m if given -p <user-prio>           Enqueue job with modified default priority.
 PRIO=6 minus <user-prio>
-    -r                       Copy recursive
+    -r                       Copy recursive.
+Ignored if -o is given

 ### Commands are: